‘Tis the season to be giving - Shelter Island Reporter Archives

 ‘Tis the season to be giving

-Shelter Island takes care of its own; these Island-based groups represent all age groups and address a range of community programs and services, supported largely by volunteer efforts and donations.
+Shelter Island takes care of its own.
+These Island groups represent all age groups and address a range of community programs and services, supported largely by volunteer efforts and donations.
 In addition, each of the Island’s churches provides outreach programs for those in the community.

 During this season, please consider helping out or lending a hand — and let us know if we have inadvertently omitted any other groups that should be included in this list.